Kang Chen

-Here is Kang Chen (🤖💍👸).
-In 2023, I cooperated closely with Prof. Lei Yu on the task of event-based motion deblurring.
-Now, I am pursing a Ph.D. degree in Artificial Intelligence at Peking University under the guidance of Prof. Tiejun Huang and Prof. Zhaofei Yu.
-My research interests involve neuromorphic vision, 3D vision and RL for VLA.
-If you would like to communicate, feel free to contact me via email at mrchenkang@stu.pku.edu.cn.
+In 2023, I cooperated closely with Prof. Lei Yu at Wuhan University on event-based motion deblurring.
+I am now pursuing a Ph.D. degree in Artificial Intelligence at Peking University under the guidance of Prof. Tiejun Huang and Prof. Zhaofei Yu.
+I have also joined Beijing Zhongguancun Academy, where I study post-training RL for VLA under the guidance of Prof. Chao Yu.
+If you would like to discuss research or collaboration, feel free to contact me via email.

 Neuromorphic Vision